harvard-lil/website-static/app/_posts/2009-11-19-dpbestflow-org.md

 - Things to see...
 ---

-[dpBestflow](http://dpbestflow.org/) is a new site that is a cooperative venture between the Library of Congress and the American Society of Digital Photographers - just launched on Nov 11.
-It includes everything you want to know about digital photography - from the camera settings to the archival format choices etc.  It was funded under LC's National Digital Information Infrastructure and Preservation Program.
+[dpBestflow](http://dpbestflow.org/) is a new site that is a cooperative venture between the Library of Congress and the American Society of Digital Photographers---just launched on Nov 11.
+It includes everything you want to know about digital photography---from the camera settings to the archival format choices etc.  It was funded under LC's National Digital Information Infrastructure and Preservation Program.
 Looks to be a really great resource.